Mathseeds White Paper

 Tiberius, R. & Tipping, J. (1990).
 Twelve principles of effective teaching and learning for which there is substantial empirical support.
 Toronto: University of Toronto.

 Willis, J. (2014).
-Neuroscience reveals that boredom hurts: pupils who seem to willfully defy admonishments to focus on their work may not be doing so intentionally but rather as a normal, age-appropriate brain reaction.
+Neuroscience reveals that boredom hurts: Students who seem to willfully defy admonishments to focus on their work may not be doing so intentionally but rather as a normal, age-appropriate brain reaction.
 Phi Delta Kappan.
 95 (8), 28–32.

 Click to download the Report as a PDF